Anahkiasen/isaac-mod-manager/README.md

 - To install your mods simply run `imm mods:install`, and to uninstall them but keep Isaac modded run `imm mods:uninstall`.
 - You can install or uninstall one or more specific mods by specifiying their Steam ID: `imm mods:install 123456789 123456789`.
+- You can also find mods by using a part of their name (case insensitive) `imm mods:install chud mei 123456789`
 - Finally you can restore your copy of Isaac to its non-modded state by running `imm restore`.

 ## Building